RobotJustina/Toretto/Prerrequisites/docker/README.md

   touch src/Toolchain-arm-linux-gnueabihf.cmake
   catkin build --profile odroid
 ```
-Reperat until everythin is compiled.
+Repeat until everythin is compiled.
 Alternatively if you want to compile only one package:

 ```bash
   catkin build --profile odroid package_to_build